rdkcentral/Lightning-SDK/docs/plugins/router/navigation.md

 ### store

-By default, all visited routes are added to the history stack (unless this feature is disabled in a route's [configuraton object](configuration.md#preventstorage)).
+By default, all visited routes are added to the history stack (unless this feature is disabled in a route's [configuration object](configuration.md#preventstorage)).

 To prevent the `navigate` method from adding a Page to the history stack, you pass `false` as a *second* argument: